paulfioravanti/paulfioravanti.github.io/_posts/2022-07-03-welcome-back-overwork.md

 During the worst periods, we were working literal 18-22 hour days.
-There were periods where I had no time to actually go home, and had to get my partner to physically bring me changes of clothes to the office; I had to grab showers, and maybe a couple of hours sleep, at my teammate's apartment closeby.
+There were periods where I had no time to actually go home, and had to get my partner to physically bring me changes of clothes to the office; I had to grab showers, and maybe a couple of hours sleep, at my teammate's apartment close by.

 Many weeks were spent on a schedule of getting an earful of frustration from the customer about the software product during the day (as well as from our own